Which collagen to choose? The Complete Guide to Collagen Types

 What is the most effective collagen?

 Hydrolyzed marine collagen is often considered the most effective due to its high bioavailability and clinically proven results.
-However, to ensure its effectiveness, it is essential to choose a collagen that is based on solid clinical studies, proving its actual action on the skin, hair, nails, and joints.
+However, to ensure its effectiveness, it is essential to choose a collagen based on solid clinical studies, proving its real action on the skin, hair, nails, and joints.

-At D-LAB, our hydrolyzed marine collagens are formulated for optimal absorption, with visible results, supported by clinical studies demonstrating their effectiveness from low doses (such as 2g/day).
-Our collagens are extracted from sustainable sources and processed according to rigorous methods, ensuring their high quality and proven effectiveness.
-Also, discover all our drinkable collagens and their various active ingredients in our range with the different powdered collagens from D-LAB.
+At D-LAB, our hydrolyzed marine collagens are formulated for optimal absorption, with visible results, supported by clinical studies demonstrating their effectiveness at low doses (such as 2g/day).
+Our collagens are extracted from sustainable sources and processed using rigorous methods, thus ensuring their high quality and proven effectiveness.
+Also find all our drinkable collagens and their various active ingredients in our range with the different D-LAB collagen powders.

 What is the difference between type I and type II collagen?

-Type I collagen is primarily found in the skin, tendons, and bones, providing firmness and elasticity.
-Type II collagen, on the other hand, is mainly found in cartilage, playing a crucial role in the flexibility and resistance to compression of the joints.
+Type I collagen is mainly found in the skin, tendons, and bones, providing firmness and elasticity.
+Type II collagen, on the other hand, is primarily located in cartilage, playing a crucial role in the flexibility and compression resistance of joints.
 These two types of collagen have distinct but complementary functions, contributing to the overall health of the skin and joints.